 There was the swish of silks, satins and chiffons, the aroma of different perfumes, the glint of pearls and diamonds… There were celebrities, socialites, office-goers, aficionados, students, first-timers, regulars, critics, cynics, the-eager-for-a-new-experience… There were air kisses, handshakes, shoulder hugs, backslaps and some tinkling laughter too.

 And then there was anticipation in the air.
 An anticipation of attending my very first Chinese Opera, which also happened to be the Indian première of the legendary Kunqu Opera, The Peony Pavilion, staged by the Beijing-based Northern Kunqu Opera Theatre.
-This was an anticipation that had built up and grown from the moment I received an invitation, along with some background information and some photographs, to attend the Opera from Sadir Theater Festival, two weeks ago.
+This was an anticipation that had built and grown from the moment I received an invitation, along with some background information and some photographs, Sadir Theater Festival to attend the Opera from, about two weeks ago.

 It was a good that I received the background information as my knowledge about Chinese Opera could be summed up in one word: Zilch!
 Accepting the invitation and beginning the countdown to the actual event was the first step towards remedying that ! :)